US Warns Serbia Off Buying Russian Missile Systems - UrduPoint

 Palmer was referring to the deployment last week of a Russian S-400 missile system and a Pantsir anti-aircraft gun and missile system to Serbia for the Slavic Shield-2019 defence exercises.

-It was the first time the two weapons systems had taken part in military drills outside Russia, according to the Russian defence ministry.
+It was the first time the two weapons systems had undergone military drills outside Russia, according to the Russian defence ministry.

-They have been used in Syria and Turkey has purchased the S-400 system despite strong opposition from NATO partners.

 Moscow was not pleased when Montenegro, which like Serbia is a former Yugoslav republic, joined NATO in 2017, and is keen to maintain influence in the region.